Basico-PS/AutomationOrchestrator/README.md

 - Notifications
   - SMTP accounts
 - Triggers
+  - API Triggers
   - Email IMAP Triggers
   - Email Outlook Triggers
   - File Triggers
   - Schedule Triggers
 - Botflow Execution Log
   - Queue Functionality with License Awareness and Botflow Priorities
+- Native Script Support
+  - Python
+  - Nintex Foxtrot RPA
+  - UiPath
+  - VBScript
+  - Any other tools that can be executed as a command with: "application_path.exe" "file_path.abc"
+- Dashboard
+  - Graphic Execution Overview
+  - Calendar View of Execution History

 ## Installation

 We highly recommend that the Automation Orchestrator is installed and setup only by people experienced with both Python and Nintex RPA.
 You are always welcome to contact us for assistance via: robotics@basico.dk

+Out-of-the-box, the Automation Orchestrator can trigger and schedule scripts on the same machine and user running the server.
+In case you wish to do either of the following two things, you need to utilize the [Automation Orchestrator Executor](https://github.com/Basico-PS/AutomationOrchestratorExecutor) add-on:
+- Run the Automation Orchestrator on one machine but execute the scripts on a different machine, or
+- Run the Automation Orchestrator on a machine (for example, a Windows Terminal Server) with multiple users that are supposed to execute scripts

 For the Automation Orchestrator to work, you need to install [Python](https://www.python.org/downloads/windows/).
 The Automation Orchestrator is tested with [![Python 3.7](https://img.shields.io/badge/python-3.7-blue.svg)](https://www.python.org/downloads/windows/) and [![Python 3.8](https://img.shields.io/badge/python-3.8-blue.svg)](https://www.python.org/downloads/windows/).
 If you are in any doubts on how to correctly install Python, follow [this guide](https://www.mbalslow.com/blog/article/how-to-install-python/).